-Create a behavioral component to generate the pixel clock (Input: clk, Output: pixel_clock).
+Create a behavioral component to generate a 25 MHz pixel clock (Input: clk, Output: pixel_clock).
+You need a 25 MHz clock because the VGA interface expects a new pixel every cycle at this frequency.
 Use the pixel clock for every other component in this lab.
 DO NOT use the 50 MHz clock in any other component.